 This article first appeared in the April 2021 issue of PLC Magazine.

-If you would like to discuss issues relating to a demerger of an LLP or partnership, please contact Zulon Begum or Wendy Chung, both of whom specialise in advising LLPs and partnerships on mergers, acquisitions, structuring and governance, and also partner exits and team moves.
+If you would like to discuss issues relating to a demerger of an LLP or partnership, please contact Zulon Begum who specialises in advising LLPs and partnerships on mergers, acquisitions, structuring and governance, and also partner exits and team moves.